-She was describing to me how some of her former competitors were going to be setting new world records, how large broadcasting companies would be televising the event and how her PR times compared to the other athletes.
+She described to me how some of her former competitors were going to be setting new world records, how large broadcasting companies would be televising the event and how her PR times compared to the other athletes.
 Before she continued to elaborate, I asked her to describe more about what the race venue was.

-Perplexed by my question she asked what I meant.
+Perplexed by my question, she asked what I meant.
 I finally responded by saying, ‘The race venue, at its core, is a random concrete road, with randomly placed porta-potties on the course, in a random city in which random people agreed to go run together.
 You’ve forgotten what you’re there to actually do, which is to simply run.”
-She went on to tie her all-time PR and managed to sign an extension with her sponsors.
+She went on to tie her all-time PR and managed to sign an extension with her existing sponsors.

 ABC Cognitive Restructuring

-One reason I love this case study is because it highlights the power of perception, and how if we don’t train our minds to exert control over our perception, it will exert control over us.
+One reason I love this case study is because it highlights the power of perception and how if we don’t train our minds to exert control over our perception, it will exert control over us.
 Right now, as we all navigate our way through this pandemic, coaches have an opportunity to help athletes master control over their reactions to perception using a simple method called ABC Cognitive Restructuring.
 ABC Cognitive Restructuring is also known as Rational Emotive Behavior Therapy, developed by Albert Ellis.

 When employing this strategy with my client, we first identified the activating event as the upcoming race she was training for.
-We then started to explore her negative thoughts which included the idea that she was ‘destined’ for negative performance, chronically comparing herself to her competitors and her concerns that she would bomb on national television.
+We then started to explore her negative thoughts, which included the idea that she was ‘destined’ for negative performance, chronically comparing herself to her competitors and her concerns that she would bomb on national television.
 In regards to the consequences of her negative thoughts, she was experiencing adverse physiological symptoms (e.g. nausea, muscle tension, excessive heart rate) that were affecting her ability to have high-quality training sessions.
 Most importantly, she was unable to enjoy the experience of being a professional athlete.

 Finally, we were able to identify rational responses to these negative thoughts by discussing what was actually within her control, as well as the fact that she had multiple successful performances on live television and the simplicity of the racing environment.